devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ```

-* To run the playbook use below command
+* To run the playbook use below command :

 ```
  ansible-playbook -i /home/devops/hosts playbook.yml
 ```

-* To check the playbook syntax is correct
+* To check the playbook syntax is correct :

 ```
  ansible-playbook -i inventory playbook.yml --syntax-check
 ```

-* To run the playbook for he dryrun
+* To run the playbook for the  dryrun

 ```
  ansible-playbook -i inventory playbook.yml --check